flutter/website/src/docs/codelabs/extended-flex-widget.md

 but reduces half of the space before the first child and after the last child to half of the width between the children.

-#### Example: Modify main axis alignment
+#### Example: Modifying main axis alignment
 {:.no_toc}
 {{site.alert.secondary}}

-  The following example explicitly sets the `mainAxisAlignment` property to its default value, `MainAxisAlignment.start`.
+  The following example explicitly sets `mainAxisAlignment` to its default value, `MainAxisAlignment.start`.

   **1.** Click the **Run** button.